Skip to content

 Imagine a no PSLE environment for a moment.

-This will mean that these students if they don’t do well in A levels will end up with nothing at all.
+This would mean that these students, if they don’t do well in A levels, will end up with nothing at all.

-Instead of focusing on the idea of no PSLE, why not try to improve the teaching quality in schools?
-That way students will have better preparations for exams isn’t it?
+Instead of focusing on the idea to remove PSLE, why not try to improve the teaching quality in schools?
+That way, students will have better preparations for exams, isn’t it?

-Otherwise, open up to the idea of accepting students into the university without prejudice of top grades?
-Let students who want to go in to medicine or law without scoring in the top band of their cohort.
+Otherwise, open up to the idea of accepting students into the university without prejudice of top grades.
+Let students who want to go into medicine or law pursue these fields without scoring in the top band of their cohort.

-Bottom line: No PSLE, find new solutions rather than introduce new problems
+Bottom line: find new solutions rather than introduce new problems

 But alas, this will never happen.

-I talked about why the universities will not open up the floodgates.
+I talked about why the local universities will not open up the floodgates.

 Not to mention the God complexes some teachers develop in their career — I call them the unteachable teachers.
 These people think they are the best even though they are receding in teaching quality every year.

-Which is why whatever the MOE dictates, the tuition centers have to pick up the slag.
+Which is why whatever the MOE dictates, the tuition centers have to pick up the slack.

-Because we are frequently the last hope for the students tossed about according to the whims and fancy of the next/new education minister.
+Because we are frequently the last hope for the students tossed about according to the whims and fancies of the next/new education minister.

 That is, in essence, the messy real world of the Singaporean education system.